 Numbers 1:1-4:20; Hosea 1:10-2:21; Jeremiah 31:31-34; Psalm 68:5-6; Matthew 23:13; Romans 9:24-26

-Click here to download the transcript: A House for the Lonely.pdf
+Click here to download a transcript of this podcast: A House for the Lonely.pdf

 Music: “Home,” Teshuva, Return, Teshuva 2014.
 Visit https://www.teshuvamusic.com/ to hear more by Teshuva.